 [Photo: Mike Minehan, Berlin]

 Joy H. Calico does interdisciplinary work on Cold War cultural politics and on opera.
-She is the author of Arnold Schoenberg’s ‘A Survivor from Warsaw’ in Postwar Europe (California, 2014) and Brecht at the Opera (California, 2008), as well as numerous articles and book chapters.
-Recent publications include "Old-Age Style: The Case of Arnold Schoenberg" in New German Critique no. 125 (August 2015) and chapters in Dislocated Memories: Jews, Music, and Postwar German Culture and The Oxford Handbook of Opera, both forthcoming from Oxford in October 2014.
-She and David Imhoof are currently coediting a special issue of Colloquia Germanica on sound studies in German contexts, coedited with David Imhoof, is forthcoming.
+She is the author of two monographs, Arnold Schoenberg's 'A Survivor from Warsaw' in Postwar Europe (California, 2014) and Brecht at the Opera (California, 2008), as well as numerous articles and book chapters.
+Recent publications include "Old-Age Style: The Case of Arnold Schoenberg" in New German Critique no. 125 (August 2015) and chapters in Dislocated Memories: Jews, Music, and Postwar German Culture and The Oxford Handbook of Opera, both from Oxford in 2014.
+A special issue of Colloquia Germanica on sound studies in German contexts, coedited with David Imhoof, is forthcoming.

 Calico is Director of Vanderbilt's Max Kade Center for European and German Studies and serves on the editorial boards of Journal of the American Musicological Society and Brecht Yearbook/Brecht Jahrbuch.
 She is co-founder and coordinator, with David Imhoof, of the Music and Sound Studies Network of the German Studies Association (GSA), and serves on the GSA Executive Board.